robot5000-design/ms1-band-website/README.md

 The brief for this project was to build a website to represent a band, which would appeal to both new and existing fans.
 The music artist DJ Shadow was chosen as the subject for this purpose.
-The design was based on user experience priciples and a responsive mobile first method was employed.
+The design is based on user experience priciples.
+Clean coding and a responsive mobile first method was employed.
 The purpose of this wesite is to provide users with:

 - useful and appealing information about the artist
 - links to samples of his music (videos/spotify)